What happens if I don't pay my car finance in the UK?

 Hire purchase

-If you obtained your car using a Hire Purchase agreement, there are some rules that come with returning it.
-The original contract should state whether or not this option is available and what will happen if you want to return your vehicle.
-You can return any leased vehicle under certain conditions: when you have already paid half of the total cost of the car, or if you can pay off the difference between the amount you paid and half the vehicle’s cost.
+If you bought your car with a Hire Purchase agreement, there are specific rules for returning it.
+Your contract should outline whether this option is available and what steps to take.
+Generally, you can return the car if you've paid off half of its total cost or if you can pay the difference between what you've paid and half of the vehicle’s price.

 Personal contract purchase

-With a PCP agreement, you can return the car as a ‘voluntary termination’ if half or more of what was owed has been refunded.
-You will not get any money back if you have paid off more than half of the cost.
-The finance provider will then send you a settlement figure, which is the amount that needs to be repaid.
+With a PCP agreement, you can return the car through 'voluntary termination' if you’ve paid off half or more of the total amount owed.
+However, if you’ve paid more than half, you won’t receive any refund.
+After you initiate the voluntary termination, your finance provider will send you a settlement figure, which is the remaining balance that needs to be repaid.

 How will a late car finance payment affect my credit score?